Skip to main content

 Expected Results:

-• ✓ Field values are extractable via data-field
+• ✓ Content values extractable via data-agent-content

-• ✓ Actions are identifiable via data-action
+• ✓ Actions identifiable via data-agent-action

 • ✓ Data attributes match visible content